 I used Banza Shells which are made from chickpeas.
 They’re much higher in protein and lower in carbs than traditional pasta.
 If you’ve never tried any of the chickpea or lentil pastas, this is the recipe to start with since the blend of textures more than accommodates for the difference.

-If you’d rather go with a regular pasta or save some time, you could use something like the Barilla Ready Pasta I used in my garlic parmesan chicken pasta.
+You could use another brand of “protein pasta” like the Barilla Protein+ I used in my Italian Sausage and Veggie Pasta Bake.
+Or if you’d rather go with a regular pasta or save some time, you could use something like the Barilla Ready Pasta I used in my Garlic Parmesan Chicken Pasta.
 You can pop it in the microwave for 60 seconds and be ready to roll.

 Obviously switching from the Banza pasta to a traditional pasta will increase the carbs and slightly decrease the protein, that might not be a problem for your nutrition protocol.
 If you have the carbs, I say go for it!